damian-sztankowski/CloudQuest/README.md

    * Place any new icons or assets for your challenge in the /src/assets/ folder.
 2. Add the challenge to the data file:

-    * Update the challenge list in /src/components/ChallengeData.vue by adding a new entry with your challenge details (title, description, technologies).
+    * Update the challenge list in frontend-app/src/components/DeploymentForm.vue by adding a new entry with your challenge details (title, description, technologies).
+Remember to change ID number!
     ```javascript
         {
             id: 4,